Bluetooth Hearing Aids

 - If you don’t have an iPhone you can use a small hearing aid accessory which will connect with your devices and stream the sound directly to your hearing aids.
 This accessory is required to convert the Bluetooth signal to an FM signal for your hearing aid.

 - Universal Connectivity (Phonak Marvel, Starkey Livio AI, Unitron Discover)

 Overview of some of the hearing aids with Bluetooth

 The LiNX Quattro is Resounds newest bluetooth hearing aid with a best in class app to control all features of your device.

-The Widex Evoke is a made for iPhone hearing aid with artificial intelligence to learn your preferences over time and automatically adjust the programs based on your inputs.
+The Widex Moment is a made for iPhone hearing aid with artificial intelligence to learn your preferences over time and automatically adjust the programs based on your inputs.

 3. Oticon Opn S:

 Oticon uses 2.4 GHz Bluetooth low energy technology with its Opn S hearing aid.
 It has direct iPhone Android phone compatibility with the Opn Connect Clip.
 It streams to both ears.

 Unitron’s latest hearing aid platform has streaming to both iPhone and Android.
 This device is unique because the technology can be upgraded over time.